aequos-solutions/modern-data-visualizer/docs/faq.md

 ## How I can get updates for this solution?

-Updates takes form of SharePoint Framework packages.
-We highly recommend to deploy the solution in a test  environment prior to production.
+Updates are released as SharePoint Framework packages (.sppkg) in the public GitHub repository.
+Just update the solution in your app catalog and your are good to go!
+However, **we highly recommend to deploy the solution in a test  environment prior to production**.

 ## PnP Modern Search VS aequos Data Visualizer